Timo Schenk

 Personal Website

 My research advances the econometric methods in the field of causal inference with panel data.
-In my job market paper, I develop strategies to identify the mechanisms behind treatment effects in difference-in-differences designs.
 My current papers have applications in environmental economics, economic history and public health.

 Research